-(6) Chapter 15, Intention to Communicate.
-The clerk of court shall provide notice pursuant to Fed.
+$(\underline{62}) \qquad \underline{Chapter 15, Intention \ to \ Communicate.} The clerk of court shall provide notice pursuant to Fed.
 R. Bankr.
-P. 2002(q) of the court's hearing on a petition for recognition of a foreign proceeding, and of the court's intention to communicate with a foreign court or foreign representative as prescribed by Fed.
+P. 2002(q)(\underline{2}) of the court's hearing on a petition for recognition of a foreign proceeding, and of the court's intention to communicate with a foreign court or foreign representative as prescribed by Fed.
 R. Bankr.
-P. 5012.
+P. 5012.$

-(c) Delivery of Clerk of Court's Notices.
-The clerk of court may give notice through the electronic filing system ("ECF"), the Bankruptcy Noticing Center, or similar service.
+(cb) Delivery of Clerk of Court's Notices.
+The clerk of court may give provide notice through the electronic filing system ("ECF"), or through the Bankruptcy Noticing Center, or similar service.

-(d) Large Chapter 11 Cases.
-In a large chapter 11 case involving numerous parties in interest,, the court may require the party initiating the case, or subsequently appointed trustee or examiner, to retain a claims and noticing agent under 28 U.S.C. § 156(c).
+(de) Large Chapter 11 Cases.
+In a large chapter 11 case involving numerous parties in interest, When a case involves an unusually large number of creditors such that giving notice will unduly burden the clerk of court's office, the clerk of court may require the party initiating the case, or subsequently appointed trustee or examiner, to provide assistance in preparing and mailing notices retain a claims and noticing agent under 28 U.S.C. § 156(c).
 Application to retain a claims and noticing agent is made by motion under Local Bankruptcy Rule 9013-1.
 Counsel is encouraged to contact the clerk of the court prior to filing a large chapter 11 case.